Over the last few years, aquafaba has become all the rage within some alternative cooking circles.

-This sticky, thickened water has the curious ability to whip up just like egg whites, stiff peaks and all!
+The sticky, thickened water from cooking beans has the curious ability to whip up just like egg whites, stiff peaks and all!
 Thus, it makes an excellent egg replacer for those allergic to eggs or those espousing a vegan diet.

-Chickpea water in particular is useful for whipping up egg-free desserts from brownies to homemade ice cream.
-One reader of this blog commented that it works extremely well as a nondairy milk for making homebrewed lattes.
+Chickpea water, in particular, is useful for whipping up egg-free desserts from brownies to homemade ice cream.
+One reader of this blog commented that it works extremely well as nondairy milk for making homebrewed lattes.

 Social media groups with thousands of fans regularly share a seemingly endless array of ideas, recipes and other suggestions for using it.